carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

   variable allocation in address classes.
 Such variable allocation would result in the variable's location description needing an address space.

-  The approach proposed in :ref:`amdgpu-dwarf-address-class-table` is to define the default ``DW_ADDR_none`` to be the generic address class and not the global address class.
+  The approach presented in :ref:`amdgpu-dwarf-address-class-table` is to define the default ``DW_ADDR_none`` to be the generic address class and not the global address class.
 This matches how CLANG and LLVM have added support for CUDA-like languages on top of existing C++ language support.
 This allows all